shaik1002/biggitlabbomb/doc/user/group/import/index.md

 We invite you to leave your feedback about migrating by direct transfer in [the feedback issue](https://gitlab.com/gitlab-org/gitlab/-/issues/284495).

-## Migrating specific projects

-Migrating groups by using direct transfer in the GitLab UI migrates all projects in the group.
-If you want to migrate only specific projects in the group by using direct transfer, you must use the [API](../../../api/bulk_imports.md#start-a-new-group-or-project-migration).

 ## Known issues

 - Because of [issue 406685](https://gitlab.com/gitlab-org/gitlab/-/issues/406685), files with a filename longer than 255 characters are not migrated.